 Available on: Android, iOS, Web.

-Languages Offered: 14 languages and 8 display languages.
-It comprises Danish, Dutch, French, English, German, Italian, Indonesian, Norwegian, Polish, Portuguese, Swedish, Spanish, Russian, and Turkish.
+Languages Offered: There are 14 languages and 8 display languages.
+They comprise Danish, Dutch, French, English, German, Italian, Indonesian, Norwegian, Polish, Portuguese, Swedish, Spanish, Russian, and Turkish.

 Pricing: Babbel’s monthly subscription is $13.95, a three-month subscription is $41.85, six months costs you $83.70, and one year is $167.40.
 They nearly always offer a 30% to 50% discount.